 Babies are all different, and so are we!

 There isn’t one way to breastfeed and there isn’t one position you should use.
-There are some basic principles; a baby taking a mouthful of breast and not just the nipple, a baby’s chin and body in contact with mum, but they can happen in a thousand different ways.
+There are some basic principles; a baby taking a mouthful of breast and not just the nipple, a baby’s chin and body in contact with mum.
+But that can happen in a many different ways.

 It’s true that some babies, and some mums, may struggle to make breastfeeding work.
 Exclusive pumping, using a tube feeding system at the breast to give supplemental milk, or using nipple shields may be part of your breastfeeding story.